-Animal contest kill events have become an increasingly popular and controversial fundraising tool for both public and private groups.
+Animal contest kill events have become an increasingly popular fundraising tool for both public and private groups.
 At these events participants pay an entry fee and compete to kill the most, largest, and/or heaviest squirrels or other animals.
 A recent squirrel killing contest held by the Holley, NY Fire Department has resulted in global condemnation of this type of event.
 We the undersigned believe that animal kill contests have no place in Texas or anywhere.

 We oppose animal kill contests for the following reasons: